 This is especially important in these times of uncertainty and you can already find some statistics about what people today want to read.
-There are many guidelines for content creation available online, just take the time for research.
+There are many guidelines for content creation available online, just take the time to research.

 Even if you are the only person responsible for the content, include the others too.
 Brainstorming is the classic way to get out of your usual thought pattern and it also helps to strengthen company culture.
-But, don’t expect that others provide you with perfect, finished content – they have other things to do.
+But, don’t expect others to provide you with perfect, finished content – they have other things to do.

 For example, if no one wrote about growing lemons at home, you can make a tutorial blog post or give a free e-book to your subscribers on that subject.
-Most of the people won’t be able to grow the tree by themselves, but they will develop a mental picture of you as an expert lemon grower that has the vast knowledge of farming the best fruits, and we can be sure they want them.
+Most people won’t be able to grow the tree by themselves, but they will develop a mental picture of you as an expert lemon grower that has a vast knowledge of farming the best fruits, and we can be sure they want them.

 Giving something for free – information, entertainment or sometimes also products – is a good way of implicitly saying you care more about your clients than profit.

 This one is hard to shake off, but the fear of being wrong and/or ridiculed will get in the way of excellent ideas.
-You should be thorough and open for constructive criticism, but overanalyzing every word for days on end, for every little piece of text, will destroy your productivity and passion for your brand communication.
+You should be thorough and open to constructive criticism, but overanalyzing every word for days on end, for every little piece of text, will destroy your productivity and passion for your brand communication.

 What is the worst thing that can happen if someone on social media finds that a person in the lemon business should speak more about the price of lemons than kitchen décor, and you have a great picture of lemons in a fruit bowl?

 When you receive criticism, the first impulse is to get mad, or sad, but you can use it to generate more content!
-If someone argues that lemons should be diced, not sliced, you can make a video about best ways to cut a lemon.
+If someone argues that lemons should be diced, not sliced, you can make a video about the best ways to cut a lemon.

-If someone makes fun of your idea for lemon margaritas, you can make a poll about lemons in drinks and then use that information for more content, where you will make the drinks with the most votes, photograph them and write the recipes in captions.
+If someone makes fun of your idea for lemon margaritas, you can make a poll about lemons in drinks and then use that information for more content, where you will make the drinks with the most votes, photograph them, and write the recipes in captions.